hpxmlwg/hpxml/guide/source/program_administrator/quality_management_plan.rst

 #########################################

 Once your HPXML program is launched, you can take advantage of the standardized data you have been collecting.
-This could be enhanced reporting, integrations with real estate databases, or any of the other activities identified in the benefits section of this document.
-However, to ensure success with these activities, it is important that the data you are collecting accurately reflects the characteristics of the homes participating in your program.
-It is important to develop a data quality management plan that allows for continuous evaluation of your program to maximize accuracy.
-The following practices can be integrated into your program plan, in addition to your standard quality assurance
+This could be enhanced reporting, integration with real estate databases, or any of the other activities identified in the benefits section of this document.
+However, to ensure success with these activities, it is important that the collected data accurately reflects the characteristics of the homes participating in the program.
+It is important to develop a data quality management plan that allows for continuous evaluation of the program to maximize accuracy.
+The following practices can be integrated into a program plan, in addition to standard quality assurance
 activities:

 Complete a Regular Data Review